avg —

 Instructions

-I add the carrot to the saucepan and cook with constant stirring until soft — about 5 minutes.
+I add the carrot to the saucepan and cook it until soft with constant stirring – the carrot gives the soup sweetness and a bright colour.

 Tips